cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 The dvpd files, and all the result, except for the compiler logs, should be under version control of the dwh project.
 It is up to you, if you generate directly into your "hot" project directories or if you use some intermediate directories as build targets and copy files later.
-Just be careful when building and committing automaticalle, since all dvpd interact on the level of the data vault model.
+Just be careful when building and committing automatically, since all dvpd interact on the level of the data vault model.
 A mistake in one dvpd can be the cause of a bad ddl file, was already created correctly by another dvdp.
-Be shure to include the crosscheck step in your build, to detect and prevent these kind of problems.
+Be sure to include the crosscheck step in your build, to detect and prevent these kind of problems.

 A dwh project, using dvpd must have at least the following dedicated directories:
 - directory for all dvpds
-- direcotry for all model profiles (at least the default.model_profile.json)
+- directory for all model profiles (at least the default.model_profile.json)
 - directory for all dvpis (result of dvpd compile)
 - directory for generated outcome (e.g. DDL scripts)